freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/bootstrap/index.md

 - Version 4.0 added Sass and flexbox support

+### Origins

+Bootstrap, originally named Twitter Blueprint, was developed by Nirav Panchal and Jacob Thornton at Twitter as a framework to encourage consistency across internal tools.
+Before Bootstrap, various libraries were used for interface development, which led to inconsistencies and a high maintenance burden.
+According to Twitter developer Mark Otto:

+"A super small group of developers and I got together to design and build a new internal tool and saw an opportunity to do something more.
+Through that process, we saw ourselves build something much more substantial than another internal tool.
+Months later, we ended up with an early version of Bootstrap as a way to document and share common design patterns and assets within the company."

+After a few months of development by a small group, many developers at Twitter began to contribute to the project as a part of Hack Week, a hackathon-style week for the Twitter development team.
+It was renamed from Twitter Blueprint to Bootstrap, and released as an open source project on August 19, 2011.
+It has continued to be maintained by Mark Otto, Jacob Thornton, and a small group of core developers, as well as a large community of contributors.

+On January 31, 2012, Bootstrap 2 was released, which added a twelve-column responsive grid layout system, inbuilt support for Glyphicons, several new components, as well as changes to many of the existing components.

+On August 19, 2013, Bootstrap 3 was released, which redesigned components to use flat design, and a mobile first approach.

+On October 29, 2014, Mark Otto announced that Bootstrap 4 was in development.
+The first alpha version of Bootstrap 4 was released on August 19, 2015.
+The first beta version was released on 10 August 2017.
+The stable version of Bootstrap 4 was released on January 18, 2018 basically improving print styles, border utilities and provides more control over the flexbox.

 #### More Information:

 Bootstrap has thorough documentation with many <a href='https://getbootstrap.com/docs/4.0/examples/' target='_blank' rel='nofollow'>examples</a> and an <a href='https://getbootstrap.com/docs/4.0/getting-started/introduction/' target='_blank' rel='nofollow'>HTML template for getting started</a> (this template only has script included; it does not contain a set up of the grid system if that's what you're looking for).